cwise24/snopsy/docs/module2/9_pipeline.rst

 Building a simple pipeline

-Herre we will build a simple pipeline to run ansible-lint against our playbook to look for errors and return artifacts.
+Here we will build a simple pipeline to run ansible-lint against our playbook to look for errors and return artifacts.
 Let's start off this lab with some pre-built ansible playbooks.

 ``git clone https://gitlab.com/cwise24/snopsy.pipeline``